cssmoyo/alx-low_level_programming/0x03-debugging/README.md

-Debugging, Let us fix them
+Bugs ,let us do  some debugging